 product design

-I’ve operated as the sole designer embedded across three product squads, owning design strategy and execution for complex initiatives spanning B2B, B2C, and enterprise users.
-I partner closely with PMs and engineering leads to define scope, prioritize tradeoffs, and ship features that directly impact revenue and user trust.
-Leveraging my marketing design background, I am empowered to craft UX copy and simplify user journeys for optimal engagement.
+I partnered closely with PMs and engineering leads to define scope, prioritize tradeoffs, and ship features that directly impacted revenue and user trust.
+Leveraging my marketing design background, I was empowered to craft UX copy and simplify user journeys for optimal engagement.

 Challenge: Providing complex data in a simple-to-read interface that didn’t read as a reputation dark spot but provided critical context for users to make their own inferences about an organization.